 Pin to Start - If we like, we can drill down into the portable installation hierarchy just once, right click on the manifold.exe file and choose Pin to Start to add it to our Windows 10 or Windows 11 Start button choices.
 If we do that, we have to remember to unpin it when we switch to using a different, newer portable installation.

 Right Click on a Manifold Taskbar Session - When Manifold launches, a red Manifold triangle icon appears on the Windows taskbar at the bottom of our monitor for that Manifold session.
 Manifold users often will have more than one Manifold session running at the same time.
 If we leave at least one Manifold session running all of the time (perhaps with a new project), we can simply right-click onto the icon in the task bar and choose Manifold System 9.0 to launch another session.
 The new session will launch using the same manifold.exe location that the running session used.
 This is probably the most popular approach for users who run with portable installations.

 Keep Windows Explorer Open - Many people have one or more Windows Explorer session running at the same time.
-If we leave a Windows Explorer session running that shows the bin64 or bin folder for our portable installation, we can switch to that and double-click on manifold.exe to launch another session.
+If we leave a Windows Explorer session running that shows the installation folder for our portable installation, we can switch to that and double-click on manifold.exe to launch another session.

 Activation of Manifold products requires an Internet connection.
 For routine operation, the computer must have at least some Internet connectivity from time to time, to allow occasional checks of license status.
 See the Manifold Activation topic.

 Manifold products are produced and licensed for true PC compatible hardware, running on the actual physical machine, and are not supported for PC emulators or virtual machines or other software which claims to mimic a real PC.